G-Node/BC20-uploader/README.md

 # Uploader

-Tiny web service for uploading poster (PDF) and video files for BC20.
+Web service for uploading poster (PDF) and video files for the companian service Berstein Conference Poster gallery.

-Requires user JSON file with user info and passcodes.
+The Poster gallery is a specific deployment of the [GIN data](https://github.com/G-Node/gogs) hosting service.